Write a Winning Business Plan

 Your business plan will be beneficial only if you update it frequently to reflect what is happening within your business.
 Measure your projections against what actually happens in your company.
 Use the results to analyze the effectiveness of your operation.
 You can then implement changes that will give you a competitive edge and make your business more profitable.

-educator.
-She is the owner of Out of Your Mind...and Into the
+speaker, author and educator.
+She is the owner of Out of Your Mind...and Into

-Marketplace™, publisher of educational "how-to" books and software for
+the Marketplace™, publisher of educational "how-to" books and

-new and established businesses.
-Linda has authored nine books, one of
+software for new and established businesses.
+Linda has authored nine books,